Company logo | Codica

 Freemium

-Generally speaking, the SaaS development company offers two ways to use its services with this model.
+Generally speaking, the company offers two ways to use its services with this model.
 The first is a free product with basic functionality available to the user.
 Often, its functionality is limited, but it is enough to try out the app and see if you like it.
 The free version of the product is typically enough to attract a solid customer base but not comprehensive enough to satisfy the needs.

 Another way opens when the user gets satisfied with the free functionality and decides to stick with the premium version of the content.
 Accordingly, users can subscribe to gain access to more advanced features, paid upgrades, or an ad-free experience.
 Here’s a visualization of the flow in the freemium model.